 Seasonal affective disorder

-Unipolar depression in adults and tricyclic and tetracyclic drugs: Pharmacology, administration, and side effects
+Tricyclic and tetracyclic drugs: Pharmacology, administration, and side effects

 Medical consultation for electroconvulsive therapy